ioreka/uncommonplace/Under the Skin, Love Letters to the Body.md

 There are, I realised, other forms of seeing and knowing.
 Hull's depiction is of a paradigm shift where the intimacy of blindness alters one's consciousness.

 As John Hull says, 'Sighted people live in a world that is a projection of their sighted bodies.
-It is not THE world, it is a world.'
+It is not THE world, it is a world.' #sight #the-senses

 Most of us take our sightedness for granted, and our sense of who we are comes almost casually, slyly, bound up with that.
 Blindness, especially when it befalls one later than early childhood, can feel at first like a bereavement and a strange, intimate trap: an oubliette down which one is forced to fall.
 For those to whom this has happened, their very consciousness must be remade.